Tips to Get the Best Recruits for Your Small Business

 9. Sweeten the pot.

 When competition for employees is fierce, a plain old signing bonus may be what’s needed to recruit the high quality employee you want and keep them from joining the competition.
 If you choose to do this, keep in mind two important things in mind.
 The signing bonus has to be large enough to matter and the signing bonus has to be contingent upon a certain length of employment.
 Otherwise, you’ll be running a revolving door as people sign up, take the money and run.

 10. Widen the scope of your advertising.

-And if you have other employees, don’t forget to get them involved in the employee recruitment hunt.
-You can, for example, offer signing bonuses to those who successfully refer a new employee.Make Yours the Offer They Can’t RefuseThere are qualified people out there who can do what you need done – you just need to attract them to the positions your small business is offering.
-Developing an employee recruitment policy based on the tips above will give you a better chance of attracting the high quality employees you’re looking for.
+There are qualified people who can do what you need done – you just need to attract them to the positions your small business is offering.
+Developing an employee recruitment policy based on the tips above will give you a better chance to recruit the high quality employees you’re looking for.